LissanKoirala/msdt-follina/README.md

 Not Open Sourced

+## As it's a rtf file, it doesn't even need to be opened
+Just clicking the rtf file once will set the thing off and the remote-access with be gained (The Explorer Preview)

 --------------

 Create a "Follina" MS-MSDT attack with a malicious Microsoft Word document and stage a payload with an HTTP server.